 - 9. Failure to comply with any Student Handbook, or other School or campus rules; - 10.
 Leaving the classroom, School building, mandatory School activities or events, or adult supervision without permission; - 11.
 Skipping a class period or other mandatory activity, in whole or in part, without permission; - 12.
 Violation of School or campus policies or rules related to the use of electronic media, including personal or School-owned electronic devices (e.g., cell phones, tablets, game systems, computers, cameras), or the School's network or Internet connection; - 13.
 Truancy or other failure to attend School without excuse; - 14.
-Defacing, destroying or otherwise modifying School property without authorization; - 15.
+Defacing, destroying or otherwise modifying School property; - 15.
 Taking photographs or making video or audio recordings of students, employees, or other persons without the consent of the other person; - 16.
-Soliciting or attempting to solicit another student to violate the Code, School policies and rules, or the law; - 17.
-Taking steps toward violation of the Code even if the act is not completed, as determined by appropriate School administrator; - 18.
-Failing to follow School directives and classroom rules and expectations; - 19.
-Disobeying rules and expectations regarding School transportation; - 20.
+Drawing and/or sharing inappropriate pictures. - 17.
+Soliciting or attempting to solicit another student to violate the Code, School policies and rules, or the law; - 18.
+Taking steps toward violation of the Code even if the act is not completed, as determined by appropriate School administrator; - 19.
+Failing to follow School directives and classroom rules and expectations; - 20.
+Disobeying rules and expectations regarding School transportation; - 21.
 Inappropriate or unauthorized use of School property, including posting or distributing literature or materials without School authorization;